SAP-archive/iot-edge-samples/streaming-aggregation/README.md

 ## Overview

 This streaming aggregation sample demonstrates different aggregation methods that can be extended to implement other aggregation scenarios.
 There are many reasons why aggregations are important for IOT applications at the edge.
-Sensor data is often known to be fluctuating; therefore, it may be desireable to create rules based on aggregated sensor readings, instead of rules based on individual sensor readings.
+Sensor data is often known to be fluctuating; therefore, it may be desirable to create rules based on aggregated sensor readings, instead of rules based on individual sensor readings.
 Also, when running ML/AI models at the edge, these models may need to run on aggregated data due to the amount of computing resources or time required to run the model.

 After customizing this sample to your own implementation, make sure to thoroughly test before deploying to production environments.
-This sample is written in Java, and internally it uses the custom rule feature of the SAP Edge Services Streaming Service to compute the aggregation.
+This sample is written in Java and internally it uses the custom rule feature of the SAP Edge Services Streaming Service to compute the aggregation.
 More details can be found in *High-Level Design* section.

 This sample assumes the user has a working knowledge of SAP Edge Services and is comfortable programming in Java.
 The user must be familiar with the Streaming Service, Streaming Service Edge Console, and configuring streaming rules in the Streaming Service.